TSMC plans $17 billion investment in 3-nanometre chip production in Japan, Yomiuri reports

 Japan's government, which has subsidised Taiwan's leading chipmaker to build out capacity in Kyushu, is considering additional support for the new investment plan, Yomiuri reported.

-TSMC had planned to invest $12.2 billion on 6-12 nanometer chipmaking capacity at its second fab in Kyushu but will discuss changes to the plan with Japan's government, Yomiuri reported.
+TSMC had planned to invest $12.2 billion on 6-12 nanometre chipmaking capacity at its second fab in Kyushu but will discuss changes to the plan with Japan's government, Yomiuri reported.

 TSMC did not immediately respond to a request for comment.